-DELIVERY Face-to-face, Distance learning, etc. Face-to-face in the classroom and in museums and galleries USE OF INFORMATION AND COMMUNICATIONS TECHNOLOGY Use of ICT in teaching, laboratory education, communication with students Use of ICT in the teaching (PowerPoint and video) Use of ICT in communication with students TEACHING METHODS Activity Semester workload The manner and methods of teaching are described in detail.
+DELIVERY Face-to-face, Distance learning, etc. Face-to-face in the classroom and in museums and galleries USE OF INFORMATION AND COMMUNICATIONS TECHNOLOGY Use of ICT in the teaching (PowerPoint and video) Use of ICT in communication with students Use of ICT in teaching, laboratory education, communication with students OSE OF ICE III COMMUNICATION WITH STUDENTS TEACHING METHODS Activity Semester workload The manner and methods of teaching are described in detail.
 Lectures, seminars, laboratory practice, Attending three-hour lectures 29 fieldwork, study and analysis of bibliography, tutorials, placements, clinical practice, art workshop, interactive teaching, educational Exercise: critical analysis of an exhibition 6 visits, project, essay writing, artistic creativity, etc. The student's study hours for each learning activity are given as well as the hours of non-directed study according to the principles of the ECTS Students present and analyse an exhibition they visited recently (exhibition storytelling, thematic structure, architectural design, texts, visitor's course, lighting, etc.) Exercise: Exhibition design Each student designs an exhibition around a workobject of his/her choice.
 15 Course total 50